Tupolev Tu-204: Technology

 The Tu-204 is part of the same generation of Russian aircraft as the Ilyushin Il-96.
 The Tu-204 features technologies such as fly-by-wire control systems, a glass cockpit, supercritical wings with winglets, and is available with Russian or foreign avionics.
 The wings and tails are relatively resistant to ice build-up, and as such anti-icing systems are not equipped.
 Among today's airliners the Tu-204 is the only one which does not require wing anti-icing systems.
 During the test flight safety has been confirmed without the anti-icing system on the bearing surfaces and the aircraft obtained Russian and European certificates.

+In November 2024, testing of an updated Tu-214 with import substituted components began.
+A year later in December 2025, Rosaviatsiya approved the modifications to the Tu-214, which here focused on the replacement of foreign systems with domestic Russian ones.
+Changes included a new electronic flight instrument system, weather radar, ground proximity warning system and traffic collision avoidance system.
+By June 2026, deliveries of import-substituted aircraft had reportedly commenced.

 Tu-204 variants

 Tu-204/204C

 The Tu-204 is the basic passenger airline model, and the Tu-204C is the basic freight or cargo model.
 The most-used models are the -100C and the -120C.